 The package addresses the need to deepen students’ knowledge in the analytical and numerical aspects of Fluid Dynamics.
 It will provide the students with key skills to describe, analyze and simulate fluid flows, ranging from ideal laminar to turbulent regimes.
 The Package will give the students insight into the state-of-the-art research topics with industrial applications such as aerodynamics design.
 Wind turbines, pumps, heat exchanges, and bio-fluids.

 Prerequisites: Classical Mechanics, Calculus and Linear Algebra, Basic Fluid Mechanics.

 A full, or part of a, specialisaton package can be cancelled one year if < 5 students enrolls, but only if the Head of Degree Programme evaluates that suitable alternatives can be offered to the students.

 All the courses in a package or part of the courses.

-You can choose study group courses (5 ECTS courses possible.
-Up to 10 ECTS in total)
+You can choose study group courses (up to 10 ECTS in total)

 You may maximum attend 10 ECTS of bachelor level-courses during your master education.
-A bachelor level-course is typically to be used for entirely new topics, i.e. topics outside your bachelor education, to ensure a sufficient level for attending master level-courses subsequently
+A bachelor level-course is to be used for entirely new topics, i.e. topics outside your bachelor education, to ensure a sufficient level for attending master level-courses subsequently.

 The R&D project is an independent, research-based work.
 The project can either be carried out in a research group at the university or in collaboration with an industrial partner.
-A project can be of 5 or 10 ECTS, but a student can take maximum 10 ECTS in total.
+A project can be of 5, 10, 15 or 20 ECTS.
+In total, maximum 20 ECTS.

 The thesis is prescribed to 30 ECTS.
 Find guidelines here: